machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - `MCP_2.description`
 - `MCP_2.authorization`

-Each numbered group that defines `.url` can be used to register another MCP server.
+Each numbered group that defines `.name` can be used to register another MCP server.

 ### Property reference